Recruitment Metrics

 Using Recruiting Metrics to Hire Top Talent

 Recruiting metrics are there to help you make more informed hiring decisions, which leads to optimizing your talent acquisition efforts.
-By tracking and analyzing these metrics, you can find opportunities in the data that you simply can't pick up with "your gut".
-Now, while instinct is vital in HR and hiring, the data is still needed to analyze and confirm that instinct.
+By tracking and analyzing these metrics, you can find opportunities in the data that you simply can't pick up with "your gut."
+While instinct is vital in HR and hiring, the data is still needed to analyze and confirm that instinct.

 In addition, tracking recruiting metrics helps to reduce recruitment costs and enhance the candidate experience.
 By identifying bottlenecks, for example, you can streamline operations and attract top talent more efficiently, making your organization more attractive and helping grow your Employer Brand.

-Time to fill is a crucial recruiting metric that measures the efficiency of your hiring process.
+Time to fill is a crucial recruitment metrics that measures the efficiency of your hiring process.
 It refers to the time it takes to source and hire a new candidate for an open position within your organization.
 By tracking this metric, you can quickly see the effectiveness of your recruitment process and identify areas for streamlining your hiring.

 On average, it takes 36 days to fill a position, according to research by SHRM.